contanpe/PSCI/Theory Paper.md

 ![imagen](https://github.com/user-attachments/assets/9f21358c-180b-4484-b795-a3cfd80f892a)

 Each pulse (τ) injects energy scaled by φ^⌊t/τ⌋ — exponential growth modulated by golden-ratio symmetry (what is called Fibonacci recursion).
 Fibonacci recursion gives thus the origin of the Fibonacci numbers.
-There is a "flicker" that arises from discrete jumps at t = nτ (n ∈ ℕ).
-This is because of the following:

-**Energy**

-The simplest form of energy can be expressed as such:

-      τ⁻¹ * t = E,
-where:
-- τ⁻¹: Negentropic constant, injection of novelty into reality,
-- t: Through time.

-The primordial carrier of energy, what we will call for simple purposes, "Energy", emerges as accumulated negentropic pulses along a linear axis, with its origin being defined as a granuum.

-That essentially means that in the 1D, it looks like theres an expanding line where energy is produced.

-Geometrically, this creates an origin of polar coordinates (r, θ), where, spatially, θ is the start of the 1D wave (θ), and r is the end of this wave.

-This is called in other systems as a gradient, a scalar wave, etc.

 **2D**